joaogdfaero/algorithms_problems_ruby/README.md

 ## Algorithms and Problems in Ruby

+##
+Obs : I wrote this as a beginner, so not every code is 100% functional and well written.
+Take everything with a grain of salt.
+##

 This repository contains algorithms and problems solved by me using Ruby.

 Each file contains a description of the algorithms/problem and it's solution.
 Algorithms and problems are divided by their type and level of difficulty (easy, medium, basic and hard)